google_counter

 According to the international classification of oncological diseases TNM, localized prostate tumors correspond to stages T1 and T2.
 This means that the growth is inside the prostate and does not penetrate its capsule.
 At this stage, the patient can be completely cured.
 To this end, doctors most often use radical prostatectomy to treat prostate cancer.

-Radical prostatectomy is the complete removal of the prostate gland with its capsule and surrounding connective tissue.
-The prostate can be removed transurethrally, laparoscopically, or with the da Vinci surgical system.
-In some cases, an open removal can be performed.
-Open surgery is more traumatic than endoscopic surgery but provides the surgeon with better access to the tumor.
 Today, prostatectomy using the da Vinci surgical system is considered the gold standard.
 This preserves the nerves and blood vessels of the penis and minimizes the risk of postoperative erectile dysfunction and urinary incontinence.
-Prostatectomy with the da Vinci Surgical System is a good option for patients with localized prostate cancer with good expected long-term survival.
+Prostatectomy with the da Vinci surgical system is a good option for many patients with localized prostate cancer and with good expected long-term survival.
 Possible limitations in treating prostate cancer using the da Vinci surgical system are previous pelvic surgery and morbid obesity.

-High-intensity focused ultrasound (HIFU) ablation is another method of removing the prostate.
-The gland is destroyed by a local increase in temperature using focused ultrasound.
-The prostate tissue is coagulated and destroyed, while the surrounding healthy tissue remains intact.
 The HIFU technique can also be used to treat local recurrence of prostate carcinoma after radical treatment.
-If relapse occurs after the initial HIFU ablation, a second procedure and surgery for prostate cancer or radiation therapy may be performed.
-Other options for minimally invasive treatment of early-stage prostate cancer include the VTP TOOKAD® and the NanoKnife® procedure, cryoablation.
+If relapse occurs after the initial HIFU ablation, a second procedure and surgery for prostate cancer, or radiation therapy may be performed.

 Radiation therapy is mainly given to men with contraindications for surgery for prostate cancer.
 This includes local radiation therapy – brachytherapy (for example, implantation of radioactive gold seeds) and external beam radiation therapy.
 Brachytherapy for prostate cancer includes high dose rate (HDR) brachytherapy and low dose rate (LDR) brachytherapy.
-HDR for prostate cancer involves the temporary placement of radioactive sources inside the prostate.
+HDR for prostate cancer involves the temporary placement of radioactive sources inside the prostate gland.

 These sources deliver a high dose of radiation for a few minutes and then are removed.
 LDR in prostate cancer involves the placement of radioactive "seeds" inside the prostate.
 These "seeds" emit radiation slowly, over several months, and do not need to be removed after the completion of radiation therapy for prostate cancer.